AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-By analyzing the chart, we can see that casual riders tend to ride more on the weekends and members ride more during the weekdays.
+I also wanted to investigate the length of rides taken by members and casual riders.
+The data was aggregated and a chart was created to display the results.

-I further wanted to analyze the length of rides by casual riders and members.
-I used the following SQL statement to aggregate the data and created a chart to visualize the results.
+Casual riders use the bikes for about 30 minutes, whereas members utilize them for 15 minutes or less, according to the graph.

 ```
 SELECT